B-Evans99/pomodoroTimer/README.md

 Download the repository.
 In the folder with package.json, run ```npm i``` to install the node modules folder.
 Run ```npm start``` to start the project.
 Visit the project in browser at localhost:3000.

+## Process notes

+See notes.txt for reasoning on what I did/why. :-)

 ## Authors

 Bronwen Evans - initial work - [B-Evans99](https://github.com/B-Evans99)